hypergonial/hikari-arc/examples/README.md

 A **RESTBot** however, isn't constantly connected to Discord, instead, you're expected to host a small HTTP server, and Discord will send [interactions](https://arc.hypergonial.com/guides/interactions/) to your server by making HTTP `POST` requests to it.
 RESTBots **only receive [interactions](https://arc.hypergonial.com/guides/interactions/)** from Discord, they **do not receive events** or other types of data.
 They are ideal for bots that manage little to no state, and rely only on users invoking the bot via slash commands.
-Setting up a RESTBot however is slightly more complicated compared to a GatewayBot, as it requires a [domain](https://en.wikipedia.org/wiki/Domain_name) with [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for Discord to be able to send interactions to your webserver.
+Setting up a RESTBot however is slightly more complicated compared to a GatewayBot, as it requires a publically accessible [domain](https://en.wikipedia.org/wiki/Domain_name) with [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for Discord to be able to send interactions to your webserver.

 > **Does this mean a Gateway bot cannot use the REST API?**
 >